robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 500m, and 1000m.
 Aggregation occurred using a modal moving window method using a circular window corresponding to the above scales (L. J. Graham et al. 2019).
-10m and 100m represents fine-scale decision making for caribou during foraging <!--(REF)-->, while re-sampling at 1000m and 2500m represents the scale at which caribou tend to select and avoid habitat (Bastille-Rousseau et al. 2017).
+10m and 100m represents fine-scale decision making for caribou during foraging <!--(REF)-->, while re-sampling at 500m and 1000m represents the scale at which caribou tend to select and avoid habitat (Bastille-Rousseau et al. 2017).

 #### Temporal scale

-We altered the temporal scale of mutlilayer networks using a moving time-window approach to define seasons.
+We altered the temporal scale of multilayer networks using a moving time-window approach to define seasons and

 1.  time window length